 Tree planting: limber pine

 Despite their naturally few numbers, this endangered species is an important part of the Rocky Mountain ecosystem.
 They are slow-growing and long-lived trees; preferring to grow on lower, windswept, open mountain slopes where sandstone outcrops through the surface or lies just below.

 Their exposure and the elements give them a Bonsai look, but they have been no match for the adverse impacts of the introduced and invasive white pine blister rust, a history of fire suppression and the effects of climate change.

-If you are accustomed to hiking up slopes and off-trail, you can help park staff with the restoration of limber pine; by planting seedlings Some lower elevation sites are less demanding of the volunteer.
+If you are accustomed to hiking up slopes and off-trail, volunteer to help park staff with the restoration of the limber pine tree species; by planting seedlings.
+Some lower elevation sites are less physically demanding.

-- Travel through the planting area carrying seedlings and planting equipment.
-This is off-trail and is often steep terrain that could be wet, slippery and/or snow covered
+- Hike to a planting location both on maintained trails and off trail with your daypack and planting equipment (equipment weight: 2.7kg/6lbs).
+This is off trail and is often steep terrain that may be wet, slippery and/or snow covered;

 Interested volunteers can sign up earlier for training and to be on a contact list, as due to various factors, including weather, there often is only a few days’ notice for the actual planting dates.

-This volunteer work, be it monitoring seedlings planted in prior years or planting new ones is for those physically fit enough to reach the heights where the whitebark pines grow and work all day in this backcountry splendor.
+This volunteer work is for those physically fit enough to reach elevations where the whitebark pines grow and work all day in the backcountry’s splendor.

-- Travel through the planting area carrying planting or monitoring equipment.
-This is off-train and is often steep terrain that could be wet, slippery and/or snow covered
+- Travel through the planting area carrying planting equipment.
+This is off-trail and is often steep terrain that could be wet, slippery and/or snow covered;

-- If planting, repetitive use of a small spade and/or hoe-dads to plant seedlings
+- Repetitive use of spade to plant seedlings.

 Wildflower and native grasses seed collection